Pat Travers: Rise to popularity

-1990s, return to form
+1990s: Return to form

 Shortly after, Travers signed a deal with U.S.-based Blues Bureau International Records, a company formed by producer Mike Varney.
 Travers' first recording for the label was Blues Tracks, released in 1992.
+Brad Russell, from Detroit, plays bass on Blues Tracks.
 Several more releases on the BBI label followed during the 1990s.
 In 1993, Travers parted company with both Jerry Riggs and Peter "Mars" Cowling, and Riggs was briefly replaced by former Foghat guitarist Erik Cartwright.
 The relationship was brief, and Travers has worked with a variety of musicians since that time.
 Travers sang on Boston metal band Extreme's song "Get the Funk Out" from their 1990 album Pornograffitti.

 Decline in popularity

 Travers has not been able to regain the level of commercial success he once had, despite a large and loyal fan base who call themselves "Hammer Heads".
 In 2001, Travers was part of the "Voices of Classic Rock" tour and had a minor hit with Leslie West from the band Mountain called "Rock Forever".
 In 2004, Travers started a project with veteran drummer Carmine Appice and started touring the U.S. Travers recorded cover tunes from bands such as Led Zeppelin, Montrose, Queen, and Trapeze under the album name P.T.
 Power Trio 2, and they toured Europe in November 2006.
 He has also performed with the band Scrap Metal.

-2008 to 2016 featured one of the longest/most consistent lineups for the Pat Travers Band.
+2008 to 2016 featured one of the longest/most consistent line-ups for the Pat Travers Band.
 Joining Travers was Kirk McKim (2006–2015; guitar/vocals), Sean Shannon (2008–2010; drums), followed by Sandy Gennaro (2010–2016), and Rodney O'Quinn (2007–2016; bass/vocals).
 The band released the album Fidelis in late 2009.
 In July 2013, they released Can Do via Frontiers Records, a major label based in Italy.
-Can Do was supported by PTB tours of the U.S., the U.K., and Europe during the later half of 2013.
+Can Do was supported by PTB tours of the U.S., the UK, and Europe during the later half of 2013.
 In January 2015, Frontiers Records released Live at the Iridium NYC, recorded in February 2012.